vikbert/firepoll/README.md

     4. user is redirected to the next page:  charts page ✔︎

 - customize the navigation header
-    - just have one link "create new poll(link to home)" 🔥
+    - just have one link "create new poll(link to home)" ✔︎

 - make the views mobile friendly
-    - question 🔥
+    - question ✔︎
+    - vote ✔︎
+    - chart ✔︎

+## Bugs
-    - vote 🔥
+- votePage: vote still possible, if no option selected 🔥
-    - chart 🔥
+-